penrose/penrose/tutorial/tutorial-p3.md

 ![starter code image](https://github.com/penrose/penrose/blob/docs-edit/assets/tutorial/part3/vectorspace.png)
 You should compile the starter code and see a vector space labeled `U` with its x-axis and y-axis.

 Now we are going to spend some time going over the starter code.
 There are comments in the starter code that documents each block briefly.
-In this exercise we are only going to be adding more code to the style file, thus the given starter code provides you with the full `.sub` and `.dsl` file we need.
+In this exercise we are mainly working on the `.sty` file, thus the given `.dsl` and `.sub` file contains almost everything we need.
+This will be a common occurence for you if you are a domain expert, crafting different visualizations for a domain.

 #### :point_right: Read along for more in-depth explanation on the starter code, or [skip to the example](https://github.com/penrose/penrose/blob/docs-edit/tutorial/tutorial-p3.md#page_facing_up-domain).